- Wander Marrakech's old medina and maze-like souks

-Day 7: Hike the foothills around Amizmiz and stay the night in a Berber home
+Day 7: Hike the Foothills around Amizmiz & Stay the Night in a Berber Home

 Today you will venture south of Marrakech to the small town of Amizmiz in the foothills of the High Atlas mountains (about one hour south).
 Spend time exploring the modest market in the old town before joining your mountain guide to trek the narrow roads and mule paths in the surrounding hills.
 Hike between small Berber villages and observe the local farmers and shepherds as they tend to their animals and the landscape.
 You may even see children on their way to or from school, which are typically shared between a few nearby villages.